Sandbox_Magnetic Resonance with Kathy Hinde at IABF

 Hinde’s starting point is the mysterious way birds and other migratory species navigate using the Earth’s magnetic field.
 Despite decades of research, the precise mechanism remains elusive, with theories pointing towards a light-sensitive process in the eye linked to the cryptochrome gene, and even the possibility of quantum entanglement guiding the journey.

 Known for creating works that sit somewhere between kinetic sound sculpture and newly invented instrument, Hinde combines handmade objects, electronics and a blend of digital and analogue systems.
-Following Magnetic Resonance, Hinde will open up her process, tracing the thread from migratory birds to magnetic fields to the handmade instruments in front of us.
+At the Anthony Burgess Foundation, she’ll open up her process, tracing the thread from migratory birds to magnetic fields to the handmade instruments in front of us.

 Where to go near Sandbox_Magnetic Resonance with Kathy Hinde at IABF